andrewchambers/p2pkgs/README.md

 ## Key features

-- Everything is build form source except a small set of well defined bootstrap packages.
+- Everything is built from source except a small set of well defined bootstrap packages.

 - Every bootstrap package can be reproduced exactly via the package tree itself allowing total auditability.

 - Every download can be mirrored over p2p networks and self hosted, there is no central server that can prevent packages from compiling.

+- Packages can easily be exported to virtual environments, tarballs and docker containers.

 ## Getting started